 As collectors of discarded goods for over 20 years, the members of the Salihović family are often seen as outcasts in their hometown of Bijeljina, Bosnia and Herzegovina.
 But this family of seven approaches their daily routine like any other family: they wake up early, plan their day, and organize themselves in preparation to perform their usual tasks.

 This ongoing project entitled simply Mila started in 2014.
 Of the family’s five children (four daughters and a son), only Mila (real name Samila), regularly attends school.
 Just 11 years old when this project began, Mila has proven to be a brilliant problem solver.
-With her whole life ahead of her, it is uncertain how her story will unfold, but the project will continue to document her journey up until her 18th birthday.
+With her whole life ahead of her, it is uncertain how her story will unfold, but the project will continue to document her journey up until she finished her schooling.

-The Salihović family is a Muslim family with origin from Bijeljina.
+The Salihovic family is a origin Muslim family from Bijeljina, provincial center of Semberija, a geographic region in the northeast Bosnia and Herzegovina.
 Their case, without a doubt, goes to show a problem that the world is sliding into with too much inertia: While this great world thrives, making every idea that comes to mind possible, the needs of ordinary people seems to be forgotten.
 Their story is always overlooked and, in the meantime, they continue their lives the only way they know how.